Research

 One word: Google.

 Google doesn’t encourage buying links.
-They would prefer you built them naturally.
+They would prefer you build them naturally.
+So, you should avoid raising eyebrows by getting 50 sites suddenly start linking to yours.

 That’s why you should release your backlinks slowly and methodically over time.
 So, again, plan your drip dates.